-Guido and Mariuccia Zerilli-Marimò Chair in Contemporary Italian Studies; Professor of Italian ; Director of Graduate Studies
+Guido and Mariuccia Zerilli-Marimò Chair in Contemporary Italian Studies; Professor of Italian ; Chair, Department of Italian Studies

 Areas of Research/Interest:

 Cultural history, media and politics in contemporary Italy; cinema and photography.

 David Forgacs holds the endowed Guido and Mariuccia Zerilli-Marimò Chair in Contemporary Italian Studies.
 He earned both his M.A. in English and his M.Phil. in Comparative Literature and Literary Theory at the University of Oxford (1975, 1977) and his Ph.D. in Philosophy at the Scuola Normale Superiore in Pisa (1979).
 Previously, he taught at University College London, where he held the Panizzi Chair of Italian, established in 1828; before that he was at Royal Holloway University of London, where he was Reader in Film Studies, at University of Cambridge, where he was a Fellow of Gonville and Caius College, and at University of Sussex.

 Awards and honors: